Immigrant-DE logoEmigrantDE

 I'm a simple emigrant for a long time now

 This month marks six years since I moved to Germany.
-Psychologists say that there are four periods in immigration: at first you like everything, then you don’t like anything, then you adapt, and in the end you’ve already accepted it and enjoy life.
+Psychologists say that there are four periods in emigration: at first you like everything, then you don’t like anything, then you adapt, and in the end you’ve reconciled and enjoy life.
 Or you leave.
-But it wasn’t quite like that for me.
+But that wasn’t exactly how it was for me.
 The first year and a half — I moved into an apartment among other young and energetic people.
-Instead of Siberia I started living in the very center of Europe, low-cost airlines flew out of Frankfurt airport.
-A great team at work and plenty of vacation, during which you don’t have to juggle another hundred projects.
-In short, life was wonderful and packed to the brim: I hung out and traveled.
-But I wasn’t wearing rose-colored glasses: a couple of months after moving I developed a severe rash — getting used to everything new.
-Getting the household setup was also quite a quest; I’ll tell sometime how I almost got arrested in the first weeks here.
+Instead of Siberia, I started living in the very center of Europe, low-cost carriers flew out of Frankfurt airport.
+A great team at work and lots of vacation, during which you don’t have to deal with another hundred projects.
+In short, life was wonderful and full to the brim: I hung out and traveled.
+But I wasn’t wearing rose-colored glasses: a couple of months after the move I developed a severe rash — an adjustment to everything new.
+Getting the everyday life sorted out was another real quest; I’ll tell sometime how I almost ended up in the police in the first weeks here.
 And I couldn’t believe my eyes when I saw all these drug addicts on the streets.
-The next year and a half — COVID.
-While in Russia COVID didn’t exist, we were all locked at home and told what was happening.
-I was glad that I had to stay home; I needed it myself, to rest and ground myself.
-Here the country’s sociability showed itself in full, and I liked it.
-Although in this regard I sponsor the feast, not enjoy it.
-During this time I traveled around Germany and for the first time realized the importance of citizenship when borders were closed.
+The second year and a half — COVID.
+While in Russia there was no COVID yet, they had already locked us all at home and told us what was happening.
+I was glad that I “had to” stay at home; I needed it myself, to rest and ground myself.
+Here, the country’s sociability came out in full, and I liked it.
+Although in this regard I was more of a sponsor of the party than a participant.
+During this time I traveled around Germany and for the first time realized the importance of citizenship with closed borders.
 The third year and a half — frustration.
-During this time I was hit by a small crisis of achievement.
-I had been here almost five years, and still didn’t have an apartment, a car, five kids, and my own business.
-And not even the whole city knew me yet!
+At this time I was hit by a small crisis of achievement.
+I’d been here almost five years, and I still didn’t have an apartment, a car, five kids, and my own business.
+And not even the whole city knows me yet!
 Quite a mess.
-But during this period my social circle solidified; some became real friends, and some dropped out entirely.
-And then war began, and it always felt strange, and achievements began to mean roughly nothing.
-The war in Germany also affected me, but staying here was still much more pleasant.
+Still, during this period my social circle solidified: someone became a real friend, and someone dropped out completely.
+And then the war began, and it was strange all the time, and achievements started to mean almost nothing.
+The war affected Germany as well, but being here was still much nicer.
 The fourth year and a half — naturalization.
-I was constantly studying Germany, its history, customs and culture.
-But during this period I began to immerse myself in all this more deeply and consciously.
-For example, I took German courses, and I was already ashamed of myself.
-And I started paying more attention to everyday things that people don’t notice.
-How much basic comfort and that same work-life balance there is here.
-Definitely I like it more and more here, and I’m unlikely to move anywhere else.
-I’d say I had only two stages of adaptation: ecstatic delight at all the good and sarcastic anger at all the bad, and then calm acceptance of both. #emigrant_happiness
+I kept studying Germany, its history, customs and culture.
+But during this period I began diving into all of it more deeply and more consciously.
+I went, for example, to German courses; I was already ashamed of myself.
+And I also started paying more attention to ordinary things that people don’t notice.
+How much basic comfort and that very work-life balance there is here.
+Definitely I like it here more and more, and I’m unlikely to move anywhere else.
+I would say I had only two stages of adaptation: an enthusiastic delight at all the good and a sarcastic anger at all the bad, and then a calm acceptance of both. #emigrant_happiness